 This section is specifically concerned with describing a master file message that should be used to transmit information which identifies the DRG basic information, such as relative weight, lower and upper trim points, etc.

-The DMI segment must be preceded by the MFI and MFE segments, as described in Section 8.5, .
+The DMI segment must be preceded by the MFI and MFE segments, as described in Section 8.5, GENERAL MASTER FILE SEGMENTS.
 In the following message, the MFI-1 - Master File Identifier field should equal "DMI".

 MFN^M17^MFN_M17: Master File Notification - DRG